-1 Unless otherwise indicated, citations in brackets are references to the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+&lt;sup>1 Unless otherwise indicated, citations in brackets are references to the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 - On March 13, 2012, the Department received a visit from the CFPB.
-The purpose of the meeting was to gain an understanding of the agency's complaint process for non-depository complaints. - By January 21, 2013, state legal lending limit must take into consideration credit exposure of derivative transactions for banks to retain authority to invest in derivative transactions (typically done for hedging purposes).
+The purpose of the meeting was to gain an understanding of the agency's complaint process for non-depository complaints. - ➢ By January 21, 2013, state legal lending limit must take into consideration credit exposure of derivative transactions for banks to retain authority to invest in derivative transactions (typically done for hedging purposes).
 The Office of the Comptroller of the Currency has issued its interim final rules addressing the application of legal lending limits to credit exposures arising from derivative and securities financing transactions, see 77 FR 37265 (June 21, 2012).
 This rule will be used as a model for state rulemaking to address the requirement imposed by §611 of the Dodd-Frank.
-Proposed rules are anticipated to be submitted to the Finance Commission for action in October 2012. - Implementation of a proposal to include money services businesses in national database registration and license renewal system will require changes to Texas statutes to enable a third-party to act as a fingerprint channeling agent for national criminal background checks.
+On August 17, 2012, the Finance Commission proposed a rule to take these transactions into account.
+The public comment period ends on November 2, 2012. - Implementation of a proposal to include money services businesses in national database registration and license renewal system will require changes to Texas statutes to enable a third-party to act as a fingerprint channeling agent for national criminal background checks.